Josh Richardson

-Joshua Michael Richardson (born September 15, 1993) is an American professional basketball player for the New Orleans Pelicans of the National Basketball Association (NBA).
+Joshua Michael Richardson (born September 15, 1993) is an American professional basketball player who last played for the Miami Heat of the National Basketball Association (NBA).
 He played college basketball for the Tennessee Volunteers, earning first-team all-conference honors in the Southeastern Conference (SEC) as a senior in 2015.
-He was selected in the second round of the 2015 NBA draft by the Miami Heat and has also played for the Philadelphia 76ers, Dallas Mavericks, Boston Celtics, and San Antonio Spurs.
+He was selected in the second round of the 2015 NBA draft by the Heat and has also played for the Philadelphia 76ers, Dallas Mavericks, Boston Celtics, San Antonio Spurs, and New Orleans Pelicans.

 High school career

 Richardson averaged 16.5 points, 6.2 rebounds and 3.6 assists as a point guard in his senior year at Santa Fe High School in Edmond, Oklahoma.
 That year, he was named to the Oklahoma Coaches Association "Large West" All-State Team and The Oklahomans Super 5 first team.